 Breasts are often considered an innate part of femininity.
 However, sagging breasts are a natural consequence of aging.
-Sagging can be further accentuated by childbirth and breast feeding.
+Childbirth and breast feeding accentuates sagging.
 If you are concerned by your sagging, drooping breasts then breast lift surgery might be an option for you.

 Also known as Mastopexy, breast lift surgery aims to lift and reposition the breasts back to their original, youthful position on the chest.
 Mastopexy corrects unsightly breast sagging by removing excess breast tissue, skin and fat.
 Breast lift surgery is also seen as one of the least invasive breast surgery options.
 However, this doesn’t mean you can be complacent when choosing the right surgeon for your procedure.